-On June 13, 2023, we granted to Mr. Hornby, Dr. Wagner, and Dr. Hassig options to purchase 9,190,000, 1,850,000, and 1,850,000 shares of our common stock, respectively.
-The options have an exercise price of \$0.21 per share, the fair market value on the date of grant as determined by our board of directors based on an independent third-party valuation.
+On June 13, 2023, we granted to Mr. Hornby, Dr. Wagner, and Dr. Hassig options to purchase 471,282, 94,871, and 94,871 shares of our common stock, respectively.
+The options have an exercise price of \$4.10 per share, the fair market value on the date of grant as determined by our board of directors based on an independent third-party valuation.
 The options vest over a period of four years in equal monthly installments beginning on the first monthly anniversary of the vesting commencement date (June 13, 2023), subject to the named executive officer's continuous service with us as of each such vesting date.

-In addition, on June 13, 2023, in order to retain and properly incentivize our employees to continue our growth, we approved a repricing of stock options held by current employees with exercise prices in excess of \$0.21 per share, including each of our named executive officers, whereby the exercise price per share of each outstanding stock option with an exercise price higher than \$0.21 per share was lowered to \$0.21 per share (our fair market value per share on the date of the repricing as determined by our board of directors based on an independent thirdparty valuation).
+On June 13, 2023, in order to retain and properly incentivize our employees to continue our growth, we approved a repricing of stock options held by current employees with exercise prices in excess of \$4.10 per share, including each of our named executive officers, whereby the exercise price per share of each outstanding stock option with an exercise price higher than \$4.10 per share was lowered to \$4.10 per share (our fair market value per share on the date of the repricing as determined by our board of directors based on an independent third-party valuation).